tbklang/documentation/docs/implementation/35-typechecking.md

         that if such context is needed during further code generation (or even emit) it can then be accessed
 2.  `Context getContext()`
-    -   Returns this instruction's associated context via its `Context` object
+    -   Returns this instruction’s associated context via its `Context` object
 3.  `string produceToStrEnclose(string addInfo)`
     -   Returns a string containing the additional info provided through